ColinFay/colinfay.github.io/_posts/2020-05-07-node-r-package.md

 make that piece of JavaScript code run.
 That way, you can have various versions of a Node module on the same computer without one interfering with another.
-On a production server, that also means that when publishing your app, you don’t have to care about some global libraries, or about putting an app to prod with a module version that might break another application.
+On a production server, that also means that when publishing your app, you don’t have to care about machine-wide versions, or about putting an app to prod with a version that might break another application.

 I love the way NodeJS allows to handle dependencies, but that’s the subject for another day.